Offline conversions

 #"Offline" means later in the funnel, not in a store

-In B2B vocabulary, offline conversions are CRM outcomes matched back to clicks.
-Nothing happened in a physical location.
-Retail's in-store transactions matched through POS and loyalty data are a different mechanism with different plumbing.
-What the import consumes decides whether it works: a click ID captured at the first form fill and stored verbatim in the CRM, a conversion value from the closed deal, and a regular upload cadence.
-That cadence matters because platforms book imported conversions against the click date, so a slow one keeps rewriting recent reports, and a missed capture is a conversion that never existed as far as bidding is concerned.
+In B2B vocabulary, offline conversions are CRM outcomes matched back to clicks; nothing happened in a physical location.
+(Retail's in-store transactions matched through POS and loyalty data are a different mechanism with different plumbing.)
+Cadence matters because platforms book imported conversions against the click date: a slow upload keeps rewriting recent reports, and a missed click-ID capture is a conversion that bidding never sees.

-The end-to-end setup, including the 2026 Data Manager migration and the two silent failure modes, is Offline conversion tracking: send CRM deals back to Google Ads; the Meta-flavored path is Meta offline conversions: the CRM upload path.
-The join key itself is defined at Click ID (gclid / fbclid / wbraid), and the territory routes from Conversion tracking & signal quality.
+The end-to-end setup, including the 2026 Data Manager migration: Offline conversion tracking: send CRM deals back to Google Ads.
+The Meta path: Meta offline conversions: the CRM upload path.